qloudable/Azure-AI-Labs/Hands-on-Labs/Lab3-Log Chat Bot Conversation/Log_ChatBot_Conversation.md

 [Logging utterances to a file](#logging-utterances-to-a-file)

 ## Overview
-This workshop demonstrates how you can perform logging using Microsoft Bot Framework and store aspects of chat conversations.
+This lab demonstrates how you can perform logging using Microsoft Bot Framework and store aspects of chat conversations.
 After completing these labs, you should be able to:

 - Understand how to intercept and log message activities between bots and users
 - Log utterances to file storage